nixnull/agoranomic.github.io/index.md

 ## Welcome to Agora

-Agora is a nomic - a game of rule change, debate, ever-changing gameplay and scams - played by email.
+Agora is a nomic - a game of rule change, debate, ever-changing gameplay, and scams - played by email.
 The rules of the game are part of the game, and ALL of them are subject to potential change.
 This makes it difficult to describe Agora, but it also means that gameplay stays fresh based on what players are interested in at the time.

 Some elements tend to stay the same.
 Changes to rules are proposed by any player and voted on by all players.
 Some players, known as Officers,